Confirming Services¶

 Assuming you have those, you should be able to create a Departure Service.

-request to create one, along side the
+Here’s an example of the POST request to create one, along side the

 response, snipped for focus.